 Second Corinthians 8:7 says, “But as you excel in everything—in faith, in speech, in knowledge, in all earnestness, and in our love for you—see to it that you excel in this act of grace also.”
 It’s great to read all the books on being a good stepmom and work on all the issues that a blended family faces, but as you do all of that, don’t forget to live in grace.
 None of those other things will work without the balm of grace poured over all of it.

 7. Finally, grow a garden.

 Let’s face it, sometimes life gives you, well (if you’ll pardon me), crap.
 But when that happens, you have a choice to make.
 You can wallow in it, spread it around, and wipe it on everyone around you.
 Or you can gather it up and put it in a garden, where it will grow wonderful produce and make everything in your life really healthy.
 You just can’t have a really great garden without a whole lot of crap.

 The issues you’re going through are just a part of your testimony, and that testimony will produce peace, joy, and lead people closer to Christ if you don’t waste the value of it.
 Take all the lessons that you’ve learned and do something with them.
 Help others through their problems, write your testimony, speak for your women’s Bible study group.
 Take the problems and use them for God’s glory.

 None of these steps are easy.
-They take discipline.
-They take working hard to hold your tongue and think before you react.
-They take a lot of selflessness, and that's been hard for everyone in the history of mankind.
-But the more you work at it, the better you'll be.
+They take discipline, and hard work to hold your tongue and think before you react.
+They take a lot of selflessness, and that’s been hard for everyone in the history of mankind.
+But the more you work at it, the better you’ll be.

 One thing is certain: If you give up, then nothing is going to grow between the rock and the hard place.
 But if you sow the seeds and wait on God, you will be amazed at what He can do through you.